eftieell/intro_programming_2/src/chapters/classes1/complicated_classes.md

 We will use the `Point` class above to make a class called `Triangle`.
 Since a triangle has three vertices, our `Triangle` objects will have three instance variables (`self.vertex1`, `self.vertex2`, and `self.vertex3`), each of which is themself an object, of type `Point`.
+This nesting of classes, in which one class has instance variables of another class is called *composition*.
-This nesting of classes is common in object-oriented programming.
+Composition is common practice in object-oriented programming.
 Trace carefully through the following code and predict the output to the terminal.

 ```python